facebookresearch/fastMRI/experimental/brain_challenge_inference/README.md

 ```

 where `CHECKPOINT` is your model `CHECKPOINT`, `DATA_PATH` is a path to the
-`multicoil_challenge` split of the brain data, and `OUTPUT_PATH` is where you would like
+`brain_multicoil_challenge` split of the brain data, and `OUTPUT_PATH` is where you
-to save your reconstructions.
-Note that the script expects `CHECKPOINT` to be saved in
+would like to save your reconstructions.
+Note that the script expects `CHECKPOINT` to be
-PyTorch Lightning format - you may need to modify how it processes the model
+saved in PyTorch Lightning format - you may need to modify how it processes the model
 `state_dict` is if you used a differrent training framework.

 To run inference on the Transfer data split, run the following command: